(Jamaican cassava flatbread)

 - Cut the dough into 6 equal portions.
 Dust a countertop with some cassava flour, and roll each portion out into 4-inch rounds about 1/2 inch thick.

 - Heat a greased skillet over medium flame.
-Cook each round for 3-5 minutes on each side until browned.
+Cook each round for 3 to 5 minutes on each side until browned.
 Serve warm.

 - To use fresh cassava instead of cassava flour: grate about 1 pound of peeled cassava root into a bowl.
 Place the grated cassava in a large kitchen towel and wring out any excess moisture.
 Add salt to season and form patties out of the dough.
 Cook as directed above.